DenisGorbachev/scenarios/checkmytrades.md

 # CheckMyTrades

-CheckMyTrades allows investors to pick profitable traders for managing their assets.
+CheckMyTrades is an app where smart investors meet profitable traders.

 ## Stories